mra-ruiz/docs/docs/getting-started/README.md

 # Getting Started with Knative

-Knative is an open source project that adds components for deploying, running, and managing serverless, cloud-native applications to Kubernetes.
-Knative eliminates the tasks of provisioning and managing servers.
-This lets developers focus on their code without having to worry about setting up complex infrastructure.

 ## Before you begin
 > This Getting started guide provides instructions on how to install a local distribution of Knative for development use.
 The Knative Quickstart Environments shown in this guide are for experimentation use only.
 For production installation, see our [Installing Guide](../install/README.md)